Hilde Meisel: Early political influences

 Meisel was born to Rosa and Ernst Meisel, the younger of two daughters in a middle-class, German Jewish family in Vienna.
 With hostilities breaking out that resulted in the start of World War I, the family moved back to Berlin in 1915.
 They had previously lived there and her older sister had been born there in 1912.
 Meisel's father exported and imported household goods for a living.

 According to the Berlin address book, her parents lived in Berlin from 1915 until 1936.
 Meisel suffered with a physical problem until puberty, necessitating frequent trips with her mother to Switzerland.
 In 1924, Meisel and her sister, Margot joined a German-Jewish youth group with socialist revolutionary ideas, called the Schwarze Haufen, which was part of the liberal German-Jewish Wanderbund-Kameraden.
 Margot became friendly with the leader of the group, Max Fürst and Hans Litten, his childhood friend and the ideological head of the group.
 Margot later became Fürst's wife and Litten's secretary.
 After Litten's arrest by the Gestapo, as his secretary, she was able to maintain contact with him for a time; she worked tirelessly to secure his freedom.

 Meisel attended the Berlin Lyceum from 1924 to 1929.
 She then went to England, where her uncle, the conductor and composer Edmund Meisel, was then living and working in London.
-That same year, she undertook her first activities with the Internationaler Sozialistischer Kampfbund (ISK), a socialist group that split from the SPD during the Weimar Republic and was active in the fight against Nazism.
+That same year, she undertook in the local London group her first activities with the Internationaler Sozialistischer Kampfbund (ISK), a socialist group that split from the SPD during the Weimar Republic and was active in the fight against Nazism.
+In January 1931, Hilde Meisel went back to Germany.
 The ISK established its own press, Der Funke in 1932 and Meisel contributed a number of articles, writing about the economic problems in France, England and Spain.
-In 1932, Meisel also began studying art in London.